fsalomon/ring2sip/README.md

 ## Limitations

 - **No Video**: Currently, only audio is supported as my SIP phones don't not support video.
 Adding video support should be straightforward.
-- **No PCMA**: The implementation only supports Opus codec since that's what my Ring Video Doorbell 4 uses.
+- **No PCMU**: My implementation only supports Opus codec since that's what my Ring Video Doorbell 4 uses.
+Some (older?)
+Ring Doorbells seem to use PCMU.
+If you want support for that, please DIY.
 - **No NAT**: This tool must be running on the same private network (or the same machine) as your PBX.
 VPN works.
+If you need NAT support, please DIY.
 - **No Cloud PBX**: See "No NAT"
-- **No Security**: Do not expose this tool to the internet or you will get ghost calls or worse.
+- **No Security**: Server INVITES are not authenticated.
+Do not expose this tool to the internet or you will get ghost calls or worse.
 You have been warned!
 - **No Session Timer**: Most PBX use 30 mins, that should be enough for a doorbell :-)

 ---